Treating the symptoms of advanced ovarian cancer

-Treatment that aims to shrink and control cancer and help you feel better is called palliative treatment.
+Palliative treatment aims to shrink and control cancer, and help you feel better.
 Palliative treatments for ovarian cancer include surgery, chemotherapy and radiotherapy.

 Aims of treatment

 Advanced ovarian cancer means that the cancer has spread outside the ovary.
 It may have spread within the pelvis or abdomen, or further away to other parts of the body such as the lungs.

 Some women have advanced ovarian cancer when they are first diagnosed, and treatment can cure their cancer.
 This depends on several factors, including the exact stage of the cancer.

 But for more advanced cancers, or those that come back after treatment, the aim of treatment is usually to: